-Discussion
+4. Discussion

-It is clear from the foregoing data analyses of goliath grouper bycatch in the SEUS commercial fishery that incidental capture negatively affects its population.
-That does not mean that charter and recreational fisheries are blame free.
-They are not.
-Recreational fishers contribute to population decline through a targeted catch-and-release fishery focused on goliath grouperspawning aggregations (depths 20 - 32 m), and by poaching (Coleman et al. 2023).
-The management decision made by the commissioners of the Florida Fish and Wildlife Conservation Commission that allows a targeted harvest of juvenile goliath grouper after a 32-year moratorium adds to that effect (Coleman et al. 2023).
+It is clear from the foregoing data analyses of Epinephelus itajara bycatch in the SEUS commercial fishery that there is a substantial negative effect of this type of capture on the E. itajara population.
+That does not mean that recreational fishing has no impact.
+It does, through a targeted catch-and-release fishery focused on E. itajara spawning aggregations (depths 20-32 m), and by poaching (Coleman et al. 2023).
+The recent management decisions allowing a harvest of juvenile E. itajara after a 32-year moratorium adds to that effect (Coleman et al. 2023).

-Gray & Kennelly (2018) point to the necessity of monitoring bycatch of endangered, threatened, and protected species.
-They indicate that fishers often consider interactions with protected species to be controversial and therefore will neither record nor report them.
-Kennelly (2020), for instance, found large disparities in Australian fisheries discard data based on two sources of discard information across all the fisheries and methods they described, with logbook data of fishers representing only 10% of that recorded by observers-an under-reporting rate of 90%.
-A similar bias likely occurs for goliath grouper because fishers know it is protected.
+Gray & Kennelly (2018) report on the necessity of monitoring bycatch of endangered, threatened, and protected species.
+They point out that fishers consider interactions with protected species to be controversial and therefore often do not record or report these events (Gray & Kennelly 2018).
+Kennelly (2020), for instance, observed that bycatch data in Australian fisheries show large disparities between the two sources of discard information across all the fisheries and methods they described.
+Logbook data provided estimates that were just 10% of that estimated from the observer data-that is an under-reporting rate of 90%; the same biased reporting likely occurs for E. itajara.
+If the true bycatch of E. itajara is to be known, commercial vessels need to have paid observers or remote electronic monitors operating onboard.

-Analyses of the data in this report show that the commercial fishery of the SEUS produces a constant negative effect on recovery of the protected goliath grouper population of the US.
+Analyses of the data in this report demonstrate that the commercial fishery of the SEUS produces a constant negative effect on recovery of the protected E. itajara population of the US.
 The full impact is unclear, given that NOAA Fisheries only collects about 10% of the self-reported discard data, the accuracy of which is dubious at best.
 The estimates presented in this report show significant impact of capture in commercial fisheries.
-However, these data still underestimate bycatch because the commercial fishers tend to underreport bycatch while overreporting survival of goliath grouper, given that it is a species protected in federal waters.
+However, these data still represent an underestimate because the commercial fishers tend to underreport bycatch and overreport survival of E. itajara, given that it is a species protected in federal waters.

-Because capture-release recreational fisheries are common off Florida, observer or camera-based monitoring should extend to these fisheries as well, especially since Stevely et al. (2014) showed with red grouper that capture depths as shallow as 18 m could inhibit descent to the bottom where these fish live.
-Bycatch of goliath grouper in other sectors of the recreational fishery also has a negative influence on the population and suggests that NOAA Fisheries should train both recreational and commercial fishers in proper handling and venting of goliath grouper.
+Because capture-release recreational fisheries are common off Florida, observer or camera-based monitoring should extend to these fisheries as well, especially since Stevely et al. (Stevely et al. 2014) showed (with Red Grouper E. morio) that capture depths as shallow as 18 m could inhibit descent to the bottom where these fish reside.
+Bycatch of E. itajara in other sectors of the recreational fishery also has a negative influence on the population and suggests that NOAA Fisheries should train both recreational and commercial fishers in proper handling and venting of E. itajara caught as bycatch.

-Further, fishers need to be aware of the damage to fish caught on J-hooks compared to Circle-hooks, with J-hooks responsible for higher mortalities (Stevely et al. 2014).
+They also need to be aware of the relative damage to fishes caught on J-hooks relative to Circle-hooks, with J-hooks responsible for higher mortalities (Stevely et al. 2014).
 Factors responsible for increasing release mortality are hook location, depth of capture, and extended handling times.
-Our work with goliath grouper (Koenig & Coleman 2009, 2016) demonstrated that critical factors leading to goliath grouper fishing mortality included improper (or lack of) venting, imbedded hooks and leader from prior capture events, imbedded hook location, hook type and handling times.
+From our work with E. itajara - Koenig & Coleman (2009, 2016), we found that venting, imbedded hooks and leader from prior capture events, imbedded hook location, hook type and handling times were critical factors contributing to E. itajara mortality.

-We show that depths of capture of goliath grouper in commercial fisheries have increased over time, which means that barotrauma mortality will certainly increase with it.
-Even if fishers routinely vent fish, goliath grouper are severely damaged by hemorrhage and organ damage as they reach the surface from deepwater captures.
-Further, the bias of self-reporting in charter and commercial fisheries is well known.
-For that reason alone, it is imperative that the scientific data collected are accurate and that they lead to rule-making that halts the damage occurring to this protected species.
-If the true bycatch of goliath grouper is to be known, then both charter and commercial vessels need to have paid observers onboard as well as remote electronic monitors.
+We show that depths of capture of E. itajara in commercial fisheries have increased over time, which means that barotrauma mortality will certainly increase with it.
+Even if fishers routinely vent fish, E. itajara are severely damaged by hemorrhage and organ damage as they reach the surface from deepwater captures.
+For that reason alone, it is imperative that scientific data collected are accurate and that they lead to rule-making that halts the damage occurring to this protected species.

-Conclusions
+5. Conclusions